Helekin/mern-01-easy-proshop/README.md

 ## About The Project

-Greetings!
-Here, you'll find a project derived from the Udemy course "MERN From Scratch 2023 | eCommerce Platform" by instructor Brad Traversy.
-The course was last updated in August 2023.
+This project is a comprehensive exercise corresponding to Brad Traversy's Udemy course, "MERN From Scratch 2023 | eCommerce Platform" (last updated in August 2023).
 It serves as an eCommerce platform developed using MERN stack.

 - [Udemy Instructor](https://www.udemy.com/user/brad-traversy/)
 - [Udemy Course](https://www.udemy.com/course/mern-ecommerce/)